root-project/training/HASCO/exercises/README.md

 All of the exercises will be written in Python with PyROOT.
 If you are stuck, don't look at the solution immediately!
 First, try to get help from:
 1. The lecture slides
-2. The internet (Google usually gives you the right linkgs to the ROOT documentation and ROOT forum)
+2. The internet (Google usually gives you the right links to the ROOT documentation and ROOT forum)
 3. Your colleagues

 ## 1 - Histograms, graphs, and functions